redis/redis/README.md

     % cd src
     % ./redis-server /path/to/redis.conf

-It is possible to alter the Redis Community Edition configuration by passing parameters directly as options using the command line.
+It is possible to alter the Redis configuration by passing parameters directly as options using the command line.
 Examples:

     % ./redis-server --port 9999 --replicaof 127.0.0.1 6379